heydevanand/Learn2Contribute/README.md

 ## Code of Conduct
-Respectful and inclusive community: Read our ['Code of Conduct'](code-of-conduct.md) for guidelines on expected behavior. <br/>
+Respectful and inclusive community: Read our [Code of Conduct](code-of-conduct.md) for guidelines on expected behavior. <br/>

 ## Licensing